sayamgautam1/team-profile-generator/README.md

 THEN I exit the application, and the HTML is generated

 ```

 # MockUp
+Video demo of the applicaiton can be found [here](https://www.youtube.com/watch?v=4V7OA8JCM54)
 ![mockup](./dist/images/teamprofilemockup.png)

 ## License

 ![badge](https://img.shields.io/badge/license-MIT-yellow)
 <br />
 This application is covered by the MIT license.

 ## Contributing

 sayam gautam

 ## Tests

 npm run test

 ## Questions

 If you have any questions about this projects, please contact me directly through my email<br />
 <br />
 Find me on GitHub: [sayamgautam1](https://github.com/sayamgautam1)<br />